Open Editor →

 Allowing arbitrary code to run on a cloud server and make outbound network requests is an inherent security risk.
 Unrestricted platforms are often targeted by botnets to launch DDoS attacks, mine cryptocurrency, or scrape protected data anonymously.

-To ensure the compute cluster remains highly available and strictly compliant with security standards, Python Online implements a tiered networking policy.
-Your ability to connect to external servers depends on your account tier.
+To ensure the compute cluster remains highly available and strictly compliant with security standards, Python Online implements a strict outbound networking policy.

 This proxy acts as a firewall between your execution container and the internet.
 It operates on a strict "Default Deny" policy, meaning all outbound connections are blocked unless explicitly allowed.
 The proxy maintains an internal whitelist of verified, safe domains.